 Particle physicists searched for the particle predicted by Peter Higgs for decades.
 Finally, on July 4, 2012, CERN announced that the ATLAS and Compact Muon Solenoid (CMS) experiments had probably detected signs that somehow indicated the presence of an extremely massive particle in the mass region around 126 GeV/c2.
 This was perhaps the same particle predicted by Peter Higgs about 48 years ago and thus was named after him as Higgs Boson.

 Ironically, the confirmation of the existence of the Higgs boson was made at the same place where Peter’s earlier paper concerning the same was rejected!
-Eventually, in 2013, the existence of Higgs Boson was officially confirmed, and the Nobel Prize in physics was jointly awarded to François Englert and Peter W. Higgs for their theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles.
+Eventually, in 2013, the existence of the Higgs Boson was officially confirmed, and the Nobel Prize in physics was jointly awarded to François Englert and Peter W. Higgs for their theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles.

 More on Particle Physics: